pymlex/physics-articles-clustering/README.md

 ## Findings

-Clustering separates articles semantically, but the resulting groups do not correlate with citation-based or attention-based importance metrics.
+Clustering separates articles semantically, but the resulting **groups do not correlate** with citation-based or attention-based importance metrics.
-Clusters are determined primarily by thematic content rather than article impact.
 This illustrates the limitation of BERT-type models: embeddings capture semantic similarity effectively but do not encode deeper structural or contextual value such as scientific influence.